Faculty of Science

 See the Fees and Other Costs section.
 Books and additional supplies cost $120 to $180 per course.

 First-year courses can be completed at either the Abbotsford or Chilliwack campus.
-Currently, all courses beyond first year are only offered at the Abbotsford campus.
+Currently, most courses beyond first year are only offered at the Abbotsford campus.

 Students admitted to the BSc degree should seek advice from a science advisor.
 Bachelor of Science students are required to declare a major/minor by the completion of 60 credits or they may be removed from the program.
 Students who are undecided should consult with a science advisor or an educational advisor regarding their options.

 Students may register as audit students or change to audit status only during the first three weeks of the semester.
-Instructors permission is required.
-In order for an audit to be entered on a students transcript the student must have attended at least 80% of the course otherwise an NC (fail) grade will be assigned.
+See the audit section of the calendar for more details.
 Audited courses are not acceptable for meeting requirements for the BSc degree.

 Course challenge is a method by which a student may obtain credit for course material learned elsewhere (i.e., outside UFV).
 A maximum of 90